-Lynn Nanos’s book Breakdown paints a bleak picture of the mental health system.
-Specifically, the book is based on her work in the state of Massachusetts as an emergency psychiatric social worker or clinician working with ‘patients’ (Nanos, Breakdown) with extreme psychiatric diagnoses i.e. psychosis or schizophrenia.
+Lynn Nanos’ book Breakdown paints a bleak picture of the mental health system.
+Specifically, the book is based on her work in the state of Massachusetts as an emergency psychiatric social worker or clinician working with ‘patients’ (Nanos, Breakdown) with extreme psychiatric diagnoses, i.e., psychosis or schizophrenia.

 In the book’s introduction, Lynn states as clear as day, the population she has worked with the most during her tenure as an emergency clinician are also, in fact, the most problematic.
-Lynn makes an argument for changing the mental health system in her state.
-In doing so, Lynn identities long standing issues of access to treatment and the lack of parity between medical and psychiatric care.
+She makes an argument for changing the mental health system in her state.
+In doing so, Lynn identities long-standing issues of access to treatment and the lack of parity between medical and psychiatric care.

-Research on the correlation between diagnosis and adherence continues to be limited and making such a claim may be problematic, as many patients whom retain full capacity may also be poor advocates.
+Research on the correlation between diagnosis and adherence continues to be limited and making such a claim may be problematic, as many patients who retain full capacity may also be poor advocates.

-Nanos suggests her view of the system is narrow given her experiences as an emergency clinician working with the most extreme and troublesome cases across multiple systems intersecting the provision of mental health treatment.
-The book purpose and intent is to raise awareness to the defects inhibiting patients receiving adequate care, specifically in-patient treatment through conversion of their rights to involuntary status.
+Lynn suggests her view of the system is narrow given her experiences as an emergency clinician, working with the most extreme and troublesome cases across multiple systems, intersecting the provision of mental health treatment.
+The book purpose and intent is to raise awareness of the defects inhibiting patients receiving adequate care, specifically in-patient treatment through conversion of their rights to involuntary status.

 Lynn makes it quite clear, these are the patients that have lost all capacity and require involuntary in-patient treatment.
-The goal, Nanos states, is to empower legislature to make the necessary changes across systems, and to provide ‘comfort and validation’ to family and friends of severally mentally ill patients.
+The goal, she states, is to empower the legislature to make the necessary changes across systems and to provide ‘comfort and validation’ to family and friends of severely mentally ill patients.

-In no uncertain terms, the book takes a hard line stance on the need for what so many refer to as forced treatment.
-Lynn does not negotiate a few complexities which are left conspicuously absent from the the text.
-Nanos indicates such cases – substance abuse or illicit drug use as well as the children’s mental health system are not included in the case examples.
+In no uncertain terms, the book takes a hard-line stance on the need for what so many refer to as forced treatment.
+Lynn does not negotiate a few complexities which are left conspicuously absent from the text.
+She indicates such cases as substance abuse or illicit drug use, as well as the children’s mental health system, are not included in the case examples.
 Given the diagnostic problems generally associated with working with drug abusers, concurring disorders, and working with children, vignettes including these cases are not included in the book.

 Given the high number of dual diagnoses, MICA (Mentally Ill and Chemically Addicted) or co-occurring disorders among patients suffering from severe psychosis, this book offers little diagnostic advice and direction to clinicians seeking information on how to treat or even manage these disorders on a systems or clinical level.
-The book also doesn’t evaluate the etiology of her patients disorders, which is less problematic, given this isn’t a clinical priority in the provision of care and/or treatment of people with severe psychosis with an emergent need for clinical intervention.
+The book also doesn’t evaluate the aetiology of her patients’ disorders, which is less problematic given this isn’t a clinical priority in the provision of care and/or treatment of people with severe psychosis with an emergent need for clinical intervention.